mh2795/war-game/README.md

 ## License

-This project is not licensed but please don't steal my work without giving me credit :eyes:
+This project is not licensed but please don't steal my work without giving me credit &nbsp;  :eyes:

 ## Acknowledgments

 * Credits to Fisher-Yates for the algorithm utilized in this project to shuffle the deck prior to dealing
 * Inspired by the original War card game
-* Rules of the Game sources from [Bicycle Cards](https://bicyclecards.com/how-to-play/war/)
+* Rules of the Game sourced from [Bicycle Cards](https://bicyclecards.com/how-to-play/war/)